Pijushgupta/Pijushgupta/README.md

 - 👋 Hi, I’m @Pijushgupta
 - 👀 I’m interested in web programming!
-I'm a php developer with 7+ years of experice on php.
+I'm a php and vueJS developer.
 - 📫 reach me on pijush@live.com

 <!---